pgMemento/pgMemento/README.md

 `DROP COLUMN` or `ALTER COLUMN ...
 TYPE ...
 USING` events occur (at ddl_command_start).

-** ATTENTION **: Data is NOT logged if tables or columns are renamed or if DDL statements are called from functions.
+**ATTENTION:** Data is NOT logged if DDL statements are called from functions because they can only be parsed if they sit in the top level query!

+If tables or columns are renamed data is not logged either, as it would not change anyway.
 Comments inside query strings that fire the event trigger are forbidden and will raise an exception.
 So far, changing the data type of columns will only log the complete column if the keyword `USING` is found in the `ALTER TABLE` command.
 Also, note that transactions altering of dropping columns can not be reverted so far.

 ### 5.4.
 Revert certain transactions